flinker-app/docsfx/docs/enable-guest-user-access-to-sharepoint-app.md

 Replace `yourtenantname` with your SharePoint tenant name.

-## Step 2: Navigate to the specific app
+## 2. Navigate to the specific app

 - Go to your SharePoint App Catalog:
 ```